-We have children aged between 6-12 years old.
+Children can attend from the September after their 5th birthday, depending on which day you are interested in.
 (The upper age limit is dependent on the child and whether they would enjoy and gain skills from spending time with younger children).

 Do children need to be accompanied by an adult?

 You can drop off children at all our groups for children aged 5 years and over (from the September after their 5th birthday) in Exeter, Exmouth and Okehampton.

 Children need to be accompanied at the family sessions on Friday mornings in Exeter.

 We run a number of different home education groups which aim to provide children with an environment in which they are free to be themselves, meet new friends and socialise whilst engaging in fun forest school activities.
 We aim to be as inclusive as possible, and strive to provide all children with the right to engage in a session that promotes success and happiness through exploration and play.
 If your child struggles socially, emotionally or behaviourally and requires a level of supervision beyond typical, then please include all relevant information so we can do all we can to allocate them a place within the most suitable group.

 They will need a packed lunch and a bottle of water or juice.

 The right clothing is very important at Forest School, especially in winter.
 They will need:

 - 3 x pairs of warm socks, plus spares

 - Wellies and a spare pair of shoes